Whistleblowing Resource Center

 The Whistleblowing Directive does not have a direct effect in the EU Member States like the EU General Data Protection Regulation (GDPR).
 Each of the Member States must implement the Whistleblowing Directive into its local law, which they are currently in the process of doing.

-Organizations with 250 or more workers are required to comply with the new rules by December 17, 2021, while organizations with 50 to 249 workers have an additional two years to become compliant by December 17, 2023.
+Organizations with 250 or more workers are required to comply with the new rules by December 17, 2021, while organizations with 50 to 249 workers had an additional two years to become compliant by December 17, 2023.

 National implementation means that there will be no full harmonization, so the whistleblowing rules in the EU will to a certain extent likely vary according to country.